gcperrin/centre-tokens/doc/tokendesign.md

 The NATGX Token uses the zeppelinos Unstructured-Storage Proxy pattern [https://docs.zeppelinos.org/docs/upgradeability_AdminUpgradeabilityProxy.html].
-[NATGXTokenV1.sol](../contracts/FiatTokenV1.sol) is the implementation, the actual token will be a Proxy contract
+[NATGX TokenV1.sol](../contracts/FiatTokenV1.sol) is the implementation, the actual token will be a Proxy contract

 Note that this is how USDC appears to be deployed currently

-([NATGXTokenProxy.sol](../contracts/FiatTokenProxy.sol)) which will forward all calls to `NATGXToken` via delegatecall.
+([NATGX TokenProxy.sol](../contracts/FiatTokenProxy.sol)) which will forward all calls to `NATGX Token` via delegatecall.
 This pattern allows TypeX to upgrade the logic of any deployed tokens seamlessly.

 - TypeX will upgrade the token via a call to `upgradeTo` or `upgradeToAndCall`